top of page

 • Bar or rail-style snow retention systems can cost up to $40 per linear foot

-For many homes, that’s an extra $2,000 to $8,000, just to make your pricey metal roof as safe as a standard asphalt roof.
+For many homes, that’s an extra $2,000 to $8,000, just to make your already-pricey metal roof as safe as a standard asphalt roof.

 Asphalt roofs handle snow differently.
 Shingles are textured, high-friction, and designed to slow snow movement naturally.
 Snow retention is built right into the product, with no expensive add-ons required.
 It’s another reason why asphalt makes more sense for most Wisconsin homes.